CamperV/unity/projects/ScratchTactics2D/GamePromises.md

 2) The opportunity build novel team compositions that complement each other and pair tightly with Overworld traversal.
 3) The opportunity to enter Galaxy Brain mode to overcome steep odds.
 4) A short playtime, targeting a little more than an hour.
+5) Runs that feel unique, and a result of creativity paired with a splash of randomness.